-- Phoenix Bar: the newest gay-friendly bar in Budapest.
-It’s a small cocktail bar in the centre of Budapest, next to the opera house.
+The newest gay-friendly bar in Budapest.
+It’s a small cဝcktail bar in the center of Budapest, next to the opera house.
 They host drag queen shows every Friday and Saturday evening.

-- Habrolo Bar: Habrolo is the oldest gay bar in Budapest.
-It’s a small and cosy bar where you can find many locals.
-They organise karaoke and disco nights.
+Habrolo is the oldest gay bar in Budapest.
+It’s a small and cozy bar where you can find many locals.
+They organize karaoke and disco nights.

 Best Gay Clubs in Budapest